Legal affairs of the Tate brothers: Pre-trial detention and restrictions

 After an initial 24-hour pre-trial detention following the arrests on 29 December 2022, the judge prolonged their detention by 30 days.
 The Tates appealed the extension, but the appeal was rejected on 10 January 2023.
 Under Romanian law, it can be prolonged for a maximum of 180 days.
-On 20 January, a Romanian court extended the brothers' pre-trial detention to 27 February; the court's reasoning was based on a desire to safeguard the investigation and prevent the Tates from leaving the country.
-On 25 January, while being taken for questioning at Romania's organised crime unit, Andrew said the case against him was "empty" and told reporters that "they know we have done nothing wrong."
+On 20 January 2023, a Romanian court extended the brothers' pre-trial detention to 27 February 2023; the court's reasoning was based on a desire to safeguard the investigation and prevent the Tates from leaving the country.
+On 25 January 2023, while being taken for questioning at Romania's organised crime unit, Andrew said the case against him was "empty" and told reporters that "they know we have done nothing wrong."

 The brothers have appealed multiple times to the Bucharest Court of Appeal, located in The Palace of Justice (pictured).
 The court has overturned tribunal decisions and rejected other appeals.

-On 1 February the Tates appealed the decision to extend his detention.
+On 1 February 2023, Andrew Tate appealed the decision to extend his detention.
 The Bucharest Court of Appeal rejected his appeal.
 That same day, Tina Glandian, a lawyer who previously represented Chris Brown and Mike Tyson, was added to the defence team.
-She released a public statement alleging that the situation constituted a "violation of international human rights".
-On 21 February a Romanian judicial institution prolonged the brothers' detention for 30 more days.
+She released a public statement alleging that the situation constituted a "violation of international human rights."
+On 21 February 2023 a Romanian judicial institution prolonged the brothers' detention for 30 more days.
 Prosecutors allege wiretaps of phone calls made by Andrew to two associates, instructing them to lobby two Romanian right-wing politicians, George Simion and Diana Iovanovici Șoșoacă, to support his release.

-On 14 March their petition for bail was refused for the third time.
+On 14 March 2023 their petition for bail was refused for the third time.
 On 29 March their detention period was lengthened until the end of April.
-On 31 March the Bucharest Court of Appeal overturned the previous court's decision, transitioning the brothers' pre-trial detention to house arrest, initially set until 29 April and later extended to the end of August.
+On 31 March 2023 the Bucharest Court of Appeal overturned the previous court's decision, transitioning the brothers' pre-trial detention to house arrest, initially set until 29 April and later extended to the end of August 2023.
 In total, the four suspects, including the brothers, were held in police custody from 29 December 2022 until 31 March 2023.

-On 4 August their house arrest was replaced by judicial control until 2 October, allowing the four to leave their house but not Ilfov County.
-On 28 September the travel restriction was relaxed after an appeal, allowing Andrew to travel within Romania.
-The decision was overturned on appeal, but restrictions were again relaxed by a judge on 28 November.
+On 4 August 2023 their house arrest was replaced by judicial control until 2 October 2023, allowing the four to leave their house but not Ilfov County.
+On 28 September 2023 the travel restriction was relaxed after an appeal, allowing Andrew to travel within Romania.
+The decision was overturned on appeal, but restrictions were again relaxed by a judge on 28 November 2023.